November 3rd Election Information

 Due to legislation changes, Voting by Mail is now permissible for elections in 2020.
 The application is available here: Vote by Mail application.
 The Secretary of the Commonwealth has mailed a Vote by Mail application form to registered voters.
 You can call our office If you have already submitted a Vote by Mail application and would like to confirm we have it on file.
 A physical signature is required to complete the application; the form can be returned to the Town Clerk’s Office at 16 Lincoln Rd., Lincoln, MA 01773, or a scanned or photographed copy may be emailed to the Town Clerk at firstname.lastname@example.org.

-Vote by Mail applications for the September 1st Primary may be submitted until 5 p.m. on Wednesday, August 26th.
-Once requested, a ballot will be mailed to you and must be received back by the close of polls on election day.
+Vote by Mail applications for the November 3rd Election may be submitted until 5 p.m. on Wednesday, October 28th.
+Once requested, a ballot will be mailed to you.
+Vote by Mail ballots must be received by the Town Clerk by November 6th, 2020 at 5 p.m. and must be postmarked on or before November 3rd, 2020.

 Voting by Mail allows the Town Clerk’s Office to mail ballots to residents to complete at home, rather than over the counter or at the polls on election day.